DataLib-ECP/ncmpi_vol/README.md

     + Callback structure is call "H5VL_ncmpi_g"
   + Set PnetCDF in file creation property list to use PnetCDF VOL
   + See example program /examples/create_open.c

-## Implmentation
-* File
-* Dataset
-  + Dataset is mapped to NetCDF varaible
-  + HDF5 has no concept of dimensions
-    + The VOL create the corresponding dimension in NetCDF file according to size in dataspace
-    + Dimensions are hidden from the application
-* Attribute
-  + Attributes maps to attribute in NetCDF
-* Group
-  + NetCDF does not have the concept of groups
-  + All objects are directly attached to the file (root group)
-  + The VOL simulate group by prepending the path of the group to the name of objects
-    + Groups are treated as no more than a prefix
-    + Objects can be allocated by full path or by name and the group contains it

 ## Limitation
 * Memory space selection is not supported